 - Adjust the volume level

-- Balance the audio between left and right speakers
+- Balance the audio between the left and right speakers

 - Fine-tune the audio quality settings